 - Limited liability.

 - The corporation maintains the corporation separate entity protection.
 This is however broken if the owners perform acts that hold them liable for their own actions or if they guarantee loans personally.

 - Reduction of self-employment taxes.

 If you need help understanding the legal issues relating to S corporations, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.